Clean and Sober

 When I first got sober, my rehab counselors and clinical research suggested using “substitution strategies”—trading potentially destructive behavior (drinking) for positive moves.
 “Much of early sobriety is about structure and creating new routines,” says Sarah Levy, a fellow sober writer and author of the new memoir Drinking Games.
 “You need to rewire your brain and break old habits.”

 Perhaps you decide to sit at a bar to pass the time, or grab some lunch or dinner.
 You’re faced with all of those bottles of wine and spirits, and those beer taps.
 You’re now salivating over the choices.
-Why not subsitute one of those with a ginger ale, or even a soda?
+Why not substitute one of those with a ginger ale, or even a soda?
 There’s sparkling water, there’s club soda.
 On my nights where I choose not to consume alcohol, I often have zero sugar cranberry juice, or diet cranberry-pomengranate juice.
 There’s also “mocktails”, and many bars have them, where you can have the taste and feel of a cocktail without the alcohol.
 Bartenders won’t be hurt if you choose something non-alcoholic.
 In fact, they may be quite relieved that they won’t have to watch you as closely as they might with other patrons!
 It all starts with changing habits.

 Never Gonna Give You Up